 The cetane number of a fuel can be changed if the fuel is mixed with a fuel that has a different cetane number.
 Generally, the cetane number of the mixture will be in direct relation to the ratio of the fuels that were mixed.
 Your fuel supplier can provide the information about the cetane number of a particular fuel.
 Additives can also be used to improve the cetane number of a fuel.
 Additives are evaluated through testing in special test engines.
-However, the fuel characteristics of additives used to improved fuel cetane number are different than the naturally occurring proper cetane fuel.
+However, the characteristics of fuels with natural cetane number can be different than those characteristics of a fuel addetized to reach the same cetane number.
 While both fuels may be rated as having the same cetane number, starting may be different.